hunterhines34/pytz_buddy/README.md

 | `utc`, `gmt` | UTC | Coordinated Universal Time |

 Example: Type `nyc` instead of searching for "New York, NY"

+### Smart Caching & Performance

+PyTZ Buddy includes intelligent caching to improve performance and user experience:

+- **Persistent History**: Your search history is automatically saved and restored between sessions
+- **Location Caching**: Geocoding results are cached for 30 days to speed up repeat searches
+- **Cache Indicators**: See `📋 Found in cache:` when using cached location data
+- **Automatic Cleanup**: Cache automatically manages size and removes expired entries

+The cache is stored in `.pytz_cache/` directory and is automatically ignored by Git.

 ## Example Output